Free Kitchen Hacks eBook

 I’m tempted to say “with EVERYTHING” because I’m SO IN LOVE WITH THEM.
 But, to be more specific, they work great on all kinds of burgers and sandwiches.

-Like in this Jackfruit Burger, this Black Bean Burger, and this Veggie Sandwich.
+Like on this this Black Bean Burger, and this Veggie Sandwich.

 They’re also outrageously delicious on tacos, pizza, in breakfast burritos—the options are endless!